mijnadres/elm_export/README.md

 * [ ] Generate Elm decoders from Rust models.
 * [ ] Generate Elm encoders from Rust models.

+### Nice to haves
+Although not strictly necessary, the following items are nice to have.
+No promises are made when, if at all, these are implemented.

+* [ ] Have proper import statements in the Elm code.

 ## Contributing
 Check out the [contribution guideline][contributing] if you want to contribute.